If you’re preparing for a sales interview and are asking yourself these things:

 I’ve been teaching people the techniques that actually work for years from my time in HR Tech, Sales, and Recruiting… seeing people go from having no interviews to landing the role of a lifetime in weeks with my advice.

 Here’s what hiring managers are actually looking for!

-Your personal brand is huge.
+Your personal Reputation is a Big Deal

 “We want to know about you as a person…. add a human touch to your amazing sales stats.”

 No longer is landing a remarkable sales role simply about having a great resume, submitting an application online, and answering questions “well enough” in interviews.
 It’s all about differentiation and authenticity backed by a track record of success – just like it is when you’re selling to your customers too.